 The following are the major differences between internal and external recruitment:

-- Internal Recruitment refers to a source of recruiting manpower which is already existing within the organization.
-External Recruitment is a little different as it involves the hunting of prospective employees from outside the organization.
+- Internal Recruitment refers to a source of recruiting manpower which is already existing within the organisation.
+External Recruitment is a little different as it involves the hunting of prospective employees from outside the organisation.

 - Internal recruitment does not require induction training, whereas, in external recruitment, induction training is a must.

 - Internal Recruitment is faster than external recruitment because external recruitment involves stages like advertising and inviting applications, screening of applications, short listing, conducting an examination and interview, selection, placement, training, testing, induction, etc., which are not present in internal recruitment.

 - Internal Recruitment is a cost effective process.
 However, External Recruitment requires a large amount of investment.

-Behind the success or failure of any organization, there is only one factor, and that is the employees of that organization.
-If they work with their full efforts, then the organization is going to rise.
+Behind the success or failure of any organisation, there is only one factor, and that is the employees of that organisation.
+If they work with their full efforts, then the organisation is going to rise.
 Finding out the best employees is a very tough task.
 We cannot say that which method is good, but it depends on the circumstances.
-If an organization has a good employee base, then it can choose an employee for the vacant position from within the organization, however, if no employee suits best on that position, then it can employ external sources of supplying personnel.
+If an organisation has a good employee base, then it can choose an employee for the vacant position from within the organisation, however, if no employee suits best on that position, then it can employ external sources of supplying personnel.